DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Similar to QUEUE, except RSS is additionally performed on packets to spread them among several queues according to the provided parameters.

+Unlike global RSS settings used by other DPDK APIs, unsetting the ``types`` field does not disable RSS in a flow rule.
+Doing so instead requests safe unspecified "best-effort" settings from the underlying PMD, which depending on the flow rule, may result in anything ranging from empty (single queue) to all-inclusive RSS.

 Note: RSS hash result is stored in the ``hash.rss`` mbuf field which overlaps ``hash.fdir.lo``.
 Since `Action: MARK`_ sets the ``hash.fdir.hi`` field only, both can be requested simultaneously.